 To help reduce transmission, feeders may be disinfected weekly with a 1:10 (10%) bleach to water mixture.
 The feeder should be thoroughly dried before refilling with feed.

-The best control method to use in Michigan for die-offs around bird feeders is to disinfect all feeders with a 10% bleach solution and clean up all spilled seed.
-Feed should be removed for 2 to 4 weeks.
+The best control methods to use in Michigan for die-offs around bird feeders is to disinfect all feeders with a 10% bleach solution and clean up all spilled seed.
+Feed should be removed for 2-4 weeks.
 With the food supply removed, birds will be dispersed, and carrier and susceptible birds separated.

 Salmonellosis is of public health and veterinary significance because all members of the genus are potentially pathogenic for man and animals.
-Dogs and cats are rarely infected.
+Dog and cats are rarely affected.
 It appears that wild birds acquire the infection primarily from their environment (carriers) and that these infected birds play a relatively small role in the transmission of the disease to domestic animals and man.